slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The hardest thing to explain is the glaringly evident that everyone has decided not to see.' -- Ayn Rand*

-> *'An unfamiliar city is a fine thing.
-That’s the time and place when you can suppose that all of the people you meet are nice.' -- Louis Céline*

 > *'Each generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it.' -- Orwell*

 > *'Experiment and theory often show remarkable agreement when performed in the same laboratory' -- Daniel Bershader*